JHNUL/TiraLabra2023/docs/implementation.md

 #### Domain
 - Trie is the main data structure of the application.
 It contains sequences of melodies from the training data based on the degree of Markov Chain selected by the user, e.g. 2nd degree -> all 3-tuples in the training data are saved.
 - TrieNode is a node saved in the Trie.
-All nodes keep a list of children, their own note value (except root node which has no value) and count of occurrences in a sequence based on which the probability distribution is calculated.
+All nodes keep a list of children, their own note value (except root node which has no value) and count of occurrences based on which the probability distribution is calculated.

 #### Utils
 - FileIo contains wrappers for filesystem access methods.